 If you have any queries, please email us on [email protected]

-From 9 August 2021, the majority of Covid restrictions in Scotland were lifted.
-Please note - mask wearing in shops, bars, restaurants, indoor attractions and public transport will still be in place for the foreseeable future.
+From August 2021, the majority of Covid restrictions in Scotland were lifted.
+Additional measures resumed in December 2021 due to the spread of the Omicron variant but most of these are due to be lifted on 24 January 2022.
+Testing before mixing with others using a lateral flow test is recommended.
+Please note - mask wearing in shops, bars, restaurants, indoor attractions and public transport remains in place for the foreseeable future.

 Please be assured that in line with Scottish Government guidance, our B&Bs have been allowed to re-open for business from 26th April 2021.
 We are implementing all the hygiene and cleaning required to keep guests and B&B owners safe.

 When you book a stay with one of Scotland's Best B&Bs, the owner can inform you about their Covid policy.
 This may include arranging a specific check-in time and breakfast time with you.
 Some of our members are only allowing one household (or extended household) to stay in their establishment at any given time.
 Simply ask your chosen B&B owner if you require more information about their Covid policy prior to your arrival.